 “After reading numerous earnings call transcripts, press releases and news articles, I developed a strong feeling the stock stood to move upward in the near future,” he said.

 Even then, Adams weighed the potential downsides.
 “I knew the risks going in and the possible rewards I stood to make if I made an accurate prediction,” Adams said.
 “The trade could just have easily gone against me and cost me some much-needed funds.”

 In the end, Adams’ hunch proved accurate, and his returns allowed him to repay the margin loan.
-His experience is proof that taking out a loan to invest can pay off — but it also provides a good blueprint other investors can follow.
+His experience is proof that taking out a loan to invest can pay off — and it provides a good blueprint other investors can follow.

 When using a personal loan for investing might not make sense